FRINXio/FRINX-machine/README.md

 NOTE: If the service has any healthchecks, make sure they also work in the new version of the image, otherwise the service will appear as unhealthy and refuse to start.
 In such case you will need to remove or modify the healthcheck.

-## License
-A 30-day trial license of UniConfig is included, if you would like to change the license, replace the license string in file `config/uniconfig/uniconfig_license.txt` with your own.